Constitution of the Czech Republic: The federalization of Czechoslovakia

 In autumn 1989, a group of members of the Federal Assembly proposed the Constitutional Act on the Mode of Enactment of the New Constitutions of the Czechoslovak Socialist Republic, the Czech Socialist Republic, and the Slovak Socialist Republic.
 Despite not having seen the drafts of the constitutions themselves, on 31 October 1989, the national assemblies of both countries approved this proposal.
 The resolution of the Czech National Council was promulgated as Act.
 No. 123/1989 Coll. and the resolution of the Slovak National Council as Act No. 124/1989 Coll.
 These constitutional acts were intended as a prerequisite for the enactment of a single 'three-in-one' constitution, serving the federation and both republics.
 Through the consent of both national councils, both republics waived their entitlement to their own constitutions.

 However, the events of the Velvet Revolution in 1989 quickly changed everything.
 As early as the plenary session of the Slovak National Council on 30 November 1989, deputy Majer asked whether it would be necessary to re-enact the provision on the way of enactment together with the new constitution, or whether the resolution of the Slovak National Council from the end of October would stay intact.
-In its next session on 6 December 1989, the Slovak National Council had withdrawn its consent of 31 October 1989 in Resolution No. 167/1989 Coll.
+In its next session on 6 December 1989, the Slovak National Council withdrew its consent of 31 October 1989 in Resolution No. 167/1989 Coll.
 The Czech National Council enacted a similar provision as Resolution No. 166/1989 Coll. on 19 December 1989.
-Subsequently, several constitutional acts were enacted, which were supposed to pave the way towards the creation, or rather restoration of the federation.
+Subsequently, several constitutional acts were enacted, which were supposed to pave the way towards the creation, or rather, restoration of the federation.
 Both republics had passed constitutional acts on their symbols, and had had a number of powers devolved to them, which were hitherto vested in federal bodies.
-However, neither the Constitution of the federation, nor the constitutions of either of the republics had been enacted prior to the election of 1992.
+However, neither the Constitution of the federation, nor the constitutions of either of the republics were enacted prior to the election of 1992.